JonathanWilbur/asn1-d/documentation/security.md

 FourBytes is a rather uncreative name I gave to the fuzz test that supplies all possible combinations of four bytes (4.2 billion of them) to the constructors of each codec.
-I am not done with this testing yet, but I already found two severe bugs.
+I found two critical bugs from the testing, which are described below.

 #### Bug #1